azangru/exercise-shri-2021/part1/README.md

 ## What I like about LitElement
 - Performance (checked with resizing the window and making the chart rerender)
+- Don't need keys?
+Wow!
+- Learned to use the `:host` element (in comparison with how I always write components in something like React)

 ## What I don't like about web components in general and lit/element/lit-html in particular